-Learn more about abuse prevention and protecting your church in the #MeToo era by joining our free webinar on April 18.
+Learn more about abuse prevention and protecting your church in the #MeToo era by watching this free video.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."